SergioLuisCardoso/SergioLuisCardoso/README.md

   Welcome to my Github profile.
-- 👋 I’m  Sergio Luis Cardoso
+- I’m  Sergio Luis Cardoso
-- 👀 I’m interested in Technology.
+- I’m interested in Technology.
-- 🌱 I have knowledge in Javascript, HTML, CSS and Java.
+- I have knowledge in Javascript, HTML, CSS, Bootstrap and Java.

 <br><br>